 Apps To Help You Live More Sustainably

 Living a more sustainable life just got a whole lot easier with these innovative apps.
 From discovering luxury pre-loved garments to ‘eating the seasons’ and swapping unwanted household items, we bring you a selection of the best sustainable apps to help you be more eco-friendly.

 The Best Sustainable Apps To Download Now

 Best For: Waste Prevention

 The aim of this ingenious app is to ‘Share more.
 Waste less.’
 Olio enables you to share surplus food and household essentials with people in your local area, in which every product is free.
 Log items that you no longer need (and that could be of use to someone else) and browse and search for available products within easy reach.
-Now, Olio has just launched a new function: BORROW, which lets users list items that they can use temporarily to neighbours too.
+And, with the BORROW function, users can list items that they can lend temporarily to neighbours too.
 Think screwdrivers, tents, tennis rackets – the kind of things you don’t need to buy new or splash out on.

 Best For: Conscious Furnishing

-It’s so easy to get addicted to what’s now called ‘fast homeware’, where interiors are becoming a bit like fast fashion, where we’re accumulating trinkets and faddish furniture that we’re only going to neglect when we see something even shinier.
-Enter Narchie, your Depop equivalent to interiors.
-And there isn’t any kind of usual clobber on there, it’s brimming with intriguing curios which you’ll genuinely want to cocoon your living room or alfresco tablescape with.
+It’s so easy to get addicted to what’s now called ‘fast homeware’.
+Interiors are becoming like fast fashion, and many of us are accumulating trinkets and faddish furniture that we’re only going to neglect when we see something even shinier.
+Enter Narchie, your Depop equivalent for interiors.
+And there isn’t any kind of usual clobber on there: it’s brimming with intriguing curios which you’ll genuinely want to cocoon your living room or alfresco tablescape with.
 Check out their aesthetic and resource-rich zine for inspiration.

 Best For: Sustainable Style